Show or hide the trim guides

 When can you ignore trim guides?

-- Only in the case of using a full bleed image where you have an image or background completely cover the page.
-In this case, make sure your image edges reach the edges of the page, past the red dotted trim line.
+- Only if using a full bleed image where you have an image or background completely covering the page.
+In this case, make sure the edge of your image (or background) reaches the edges of the page, past the red dotted trim line.
+For more information, see our article on using full bleed images in BookWright.

 - Don't place important content, such as tops of heads or text, in the pink shaded area.
 (If you've chosen our Layflat option, content in the gutter of the book won't be trimmed off since we print on one continuous sheet of paper but there will be a crease down the center of the spread).